AILab-CVC/VideoCrafter/README.md

 ### 2. VideoLoRA: Personalized Text-to-Video Generation with LoRA

-Based on the pretrained LV Diffusion, we can create our **own** video generation models by finetuning it on a set of video clips or images describing a certain concept.
+Based on the pretrained LVDM, we can create our **own** video generation models by finetuning it on a set of video clips or images describing a certain concept.

 We adopt [LoRA](https://arxiv.org/abs/2106.09685) to implement the finetuning as it is eary to train and require less computational resources.